GrizzlyAtom/alttpr_codetracker_codemann8-3.0.2.0_grizzlyatom-0.0/README.md

+# Fork Disclaimer
+This is a personal fork of Codemann8's repo.

+ORIGINAL BELOW THIS LINE

+---

 # CodeTracker Full Tracker Package for EmoTracker
 Join the [Discord](https://discord.gg/Fk4wTn6) to get notified of updates and/or join the discussion of the various features!